SLS-github/PHT3D-FSP/README.md

 - depending on the type of boundary condition, further stress period data needs to be defined for the SSM package, which is called by the flopy SSM package via the variable "stress_period_data" (see 5.)
 This is, for example, the case if the WEL or CHD packages shall be used by PHT3D.

-5.)
+5a.)
 Call of BTN and SSM packages

 To invoke the "ncomp", "mcomp", "sconc_btn", "crch_ssm" and "ssm_data" variables, the flopy BTN and SSM packages need to be called as follows:

 	BTN --> exec(f'btn = flopy.mt3d.Mt3dBtn([ADD OTHER PACKAGE VARIABLES HERE], ncomp={pht3d_fsp.create.ncomp}, mcomp={pht3d_fsp.create.mcomp}, {pht3d_fsp.create.sconc_btn})')

 	SSM --> exec(f'ssm = flopy.mt3d.Mt3dSsm([ADD OTHER PACKAGE VARIABLES HERE], stress_period_data=ssm_data, {pht3d_fsp.create.crch_ssm})')

+5b.)
+Further functions

+The following additional functions are available:
+	"pht3d_fsp.create.species_no" -> yields the total number of species defined in the .xlsx file

 6.)
 Example